Skip to main content

 To recommend treatments, your health care team will consider the following:

-• The type, number, and location of the tumor(s)
+• Type, number, and location of the tumor(s)

-• If surgery is recommended, how much cancer is left
+• How much cancer is left after surgery

-• The grade of the tumor, which means how likely it is to spread
+• Grade of the tumor (how likely it is to spread)

 Learn more about brain and spine tumors from the National Cancer Institute.